symfony/symfony-docs/security/user_providers.rst

     }

 Most of the work is already done!
 Read the comments in the code and update the TODO sections to finish the user provider.
-When you're done, tell Symfony about the user provider by adding it in ``security.yaml``:
+When you are done, tell Symfony about the user provider by adding it in ``security.yaml``:

 .. code-block:: yaml